- First drug regimen in ART-naive patient

 - Chronic HBV: Use regimen that includes TDF/FTC (or TDF+3TC) for dual anti-HBV therapy

-- Avoid IDV, TDF, or use with caution.
+- Avoid IDV, TDF, and possibly ATV, or use with caution.
 Dose adjust some NRTIs (ddI, 3TC, FTC, AZT, d4T, TDF)

 - ART recommended for all patients with HIVAN, regardless of CD4 and VL